 Sanitary Sewer Page 142 Element 4

-By the April 20, 1991 expiration date of GDU's franchise authorization with the City, the Public Utility Committee needs to have recommended options to the City Commission for the continuation of central sewer service.
-In the development of these recommended options, the Public Utility Committee should consider public health and safety, quality of service, cost to utility customers, and long-range utility planning consistent with the policies of the comprehensive plan.
-The Public Utility Committee will also evaluate the feasibility of regionalizing effluent disposal facilities.
+tee needs to have recommend vice.
+In the development of thes health and safety, quality of ser date of GDU's franchise authorization with the ed options to the City Commission for the corse recommended options, the Public Utility Corvice, cost to utility customers, and long-range asive plan.
+The Public Utility Committee will acilities. ntinuation of central sewer ser- mmittee should consider public utility planning consistent with

-•

-·

-ì

 •